TrackRunny/LinuxBoi-JDA-Rewrite/README.md

   * Rewrite for my [**LinuxBoi**](https://github.com/TrackRunny/LinuxBoi) Python bot in Java
   * Creating this bot to learn the JDA library
   * Not all commands will be re-wrote
+  * Adding new commands and features every couple of days.

 <!-- MODULES HEADER -->
 ### ➤ Modules